ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void reset()

-Reset all populations with brand new keys.
+Resets all populations with brand new keys.

 All warm-start solutions provided :ref:`setInitialPopulation() <doxid-class_b_r_k_g_a_1_1_b_r_k_g_a___m_p___i_p_r_1a59b05650ede92f5e0107ab606ff6e8b7>` are discarded.
 You may use :ref:`injectChromosome() <doxid-class_b_r_k_g_a_1_1_b_r_k_g_a___m_p___i_p_r_1a70bbe32b8bb3f662b629698319dc0261>` to insert those solutions again.